-Another important way to assess a candidate is to listen to them debate their opponent during the Primary.
-There will be twelve Democratic Primary debates.
-Tentatively, they begin in June of 2019 and will continue through April of 2020.
+In addition to a candidate’s policies and past record, we also assess how she or he debates an opponent.
+There will be twelve debates during the Democratic Primary process.
+Tentatively, they will begin in June of 2019 and continue through April of 2020.

 - GovTrack.us – Track federal legislation by subject or member of Congress